ARMmbed/simple-mbed-cloud-client/README.md

 1. You may need to delete your `main.cpp`.

-2. Run the Simple Mbed Cloud Client tests from the application directory:
+2. Run the Simple Pelion Client tests from the application directory:
  ` mbed test -t <toolchain> -m <platform> --app-config mbed_app.json -n simple-mbed-cloud-client-tests-*`

 ### Troubleshooting
-Below are a list of common issues and fixes for using Simple Mbed Cloud Client.
+Below are a list of common issues and fixes for using Simple Pelion Client.

 #### Autoformatting failed with error -5005
 This is due to an issue with the storage block device.
 If using an SD card, ensure that the SD card is seated properly.